awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

   + [Upgrade and conversion options for Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/get-started/supported-upgrade-paths)
   + [Upgrade and conversion options for Windows Server 2019](https://docs.microsoft.com/en-us/windows-server/get-started-19/install-upgrade-migrate-19)
   + [Windows Server Upgrade Center](https://www.microsoft.com/upgradecenter)
 + We recommend performing an operating system upgrade on instances with at least 2 vCPUs and 4GB of RAM\.
 If needed, you can change the instance to a larger size of the same type \(t2\.small to t2\.large, for example\), perform the upgrade, and then resize it back to the original size\.
 If you are required to retain the instance size, you can monitor the progress using the [instance console screenshot](screenshot-service.md)\.
 For more information, see [Changing the instance type](ec2-instance-resize.md)\.
 + Verify that the root volume on your Windows instance has enough free disk space\.
 The Windows Setup process might not warn you of insufficient disk space\.
 For information about how much disk space is required to upgrade a specific operating system, see the Microsoft documentation\.
 If the volume does not have enough space, it can be expanded\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.
 + Determine your upgrade path\.
 You must upgrade the operating system to the same architecture\.
 For example, you must upgrade a 32\-bit system to a 32\-bit system\.
 Windows Server 2008 R2 and later are 64\-bit only\.
 + Disable antivirus and anti\-spyware software and firewalls\.
 These types of software can conflict with the upgrade process\.
 Re\-enable antivirus and anti\-spyware software and firewalls after the upgrade completes\.
-+ Update to the latest drivers as described in [Migrating to Latest Generation Instance Types](migrating-latest-types.md)\.
++ Update to the latest drivers as described in [Migrating to latest generation instance types](migrating-latest-types.md)\.
 + The Upgrade Helper Service only supports instances running Citrix PV drivers\.
 If the instance is running Red Hat drivers, you must manually [upgrade those drivers](Upgrading_PV_drivers.md) first\.

-## Upgrade an Instance In\-Place with AWS PV, Intel Network Adapter, or the Enhanced Networking Drivers<a name="os-upgrade-pv"></a>
+## Upgrade an instance in\-place with AWS PV, Intel Network Adapter, or the Enhanced Networking drivers<a name="os-upgrade-pv"></a>

 Use the following procedure to upgrade a Windows Server instance using the AWS PV, Intel Network Adapter, or the Enhanced Networking network drivers\.